-In Article 6 of this series we took a closer look at chaturanga.
+In article 6 of this series, we took a closer look at chaturanga.
 Here, we are going to move forward quite literally into upward facing dog.
-Some time ago I wrote an article titled “Just Blame Chaturanga!”
+Some time ago I wrote an article titled ‘The Shoulder Joint In Chaturanga: Who Are You Going To Blame‘.
 I’ll try to cover upward facing dog here in a different way.

 Having said that, ALWAYS look at what you’re practicing in the context of who you are, why you practice, and where you are trying to get to.
 The same context applies to your students if you’re teaching.
-If you’re taking up yoga later in life or are teaching a 72 year old who has never done physical activity, chaturanga may be out of reach and possibly even inappropriate.
-You or they may even get a pass from having to do chaturanga altogether.
+If you’re taking up yoga later in life or are teaching a 72-year-old who has never done physical activity, chaturanga may be out of reach and possibly even inappropriate.
+You or they may even get a pass from doing chaturanga altogether.
 But, you never know what’s possible because we’re all different.

 My point is that you should pay attention to converging histories (see Functional Anatomy of Yoga p.
-13 ,1st ed.).
+13, 1st ed.).
 Without seeing our students in the context of who they are and where they are trying to go, it’s difficult to make the right decisions.
-If your demographic doesn’t fit with doing certain yoga postures, DON’T DO IT!
+If your demographic doesn’t fit with doing certain yoga postures, DON’T DO THEM!

-The other point I want to address from the last sun salutation article is the body, elbow, and wrist component.
+The other point I want to address from the last sun salutation article is the body, elbow, and wrist components.
 It’s an important one.
 I have heard many stories about what the right alignment is for these three areas.
-Statements such as: NEVER let your body go below your elbows.
+That includes statements such as: NEVER let your body go below your elbows.
 ALWAYS keep your elbows at ninety degrees.
 Your elbow SHOULD be over your wrist.

 In addition to that, the ankle under the knee is a very different joint from the wrist.
 In chaturanga, it’s the wrist living under the elbow.
-When applying a rule such as, the elbow must be over the wrist, and when this logic is based on the general rule of the knee, it doesn’t always make sense.
-In other words, ninety degrees in the wrist is potentially more problematic than ninety degrees at the ankle.
+When applying a rule such as “the elbow must be over the wrist”, but with logic based on the general rule of the knee, it doesn’t always make sense.
+In other words, ninety degrees at the wrist is potentially more problematic than ninety degrees at the ankle.
 For some people, ninety degrees at the wrist is painful.
 In order to reduce the wrist angle, they will have to change the stacking of the elbow above it.
 To reduce wrist angle you would have to send the elbow behind the wrist joint.

-Of course, I discuss the relationship between chaturanga and upward facing dog thoroughly in Functional Anatomy of Yoga on pages 349 – 351.
-The importance of where the hands are in relationship to the elbow naturally means that there is also a relationship of distance between the hands and the feet and how far apart they are from one another.
+All of the above-mentioned points about wrist and elbow alignment in chaturanga have a direct impact on the movement that often follows chaturanga, which is upward facing dog.
+I discuss the relationship between chaturanga and upward facing dog thoroughly in Functional Anatomy of Yoga on pages 349 – 351 (1st ed.).
+The location of the hands in relationship to the elbow is connected to the distance between the hands and the feet and how far apart they are from one another.

-The other factor is the actual technique of moving from one to the other.
+The other factor to consider is the actual technique of moving from chaturanga to upward facing dog.
 That is, do you roll over your toes?
 Do you flip your feet to place the tops of them on the floor?
 Do you slide your toes back a little bit and then flip over them?
 Does it change as your body warms up and the flexibility in your spine increases?

 Why is all of this so important for upward facing dog?
 Because if the distance between your hands and feet is too short and you also have an inflexible spine, it’s likely that your shoulders are well out in front of your wrist by the time you’ve finished your up dog.
 If your shoulders are too far out in front of your wrists, you are now compressing the wrists, probably beyond ninety degrees.